-An antibacterial, salicylic acid helps to clear out pores and is an anti-inflammatory and keratolytic, which means it helps to dissolve keratin and exfoliate the skin.
-A Salicylic Acid Spot Treatment is a great option for those who want a daytime spot treatment.
+Salicylic acid helps to clear out pores and is an anti-inflammatory and keratolytic, which means it helps to dissolve keratin and exfoliate the skin.
+SLMD's Salicylic Acid Spot Treatment is a great option for those who want a daytime spot treatment.
 It dries clear, which means it can be worn under or over makeup on those stubborn breakouts.
 It is great for treating noninflammatory acne like blackheads and whiteheads.

-Great at drying out pimples, sulfur also works to reduce inflammation and is an excellent alternate ingredient for those who are sensitive to other acne ingredients.
+Great at drying out pimples, SLMD's Sulfur Lotion also works to reduce inflammation and is an excellent alternate ingredient for those who are sensitive to other acne ingredients like Benzoyl Peroxide.

-A spot treatment is a perfect way to combat an unsightly blemish and prevent new pimples from forming.
+A spot treatment is a perfect way to combat an existing pimple and prevent a new one from forming.
 While we can’t always predict our future breakouts, finding the right spot treatment for your acne and skin type will keep you prepared and ready to treat acne — no matter when it happens.